kermitt2/grobid_client_python/Readme.md

 > pip install git+https://github.com/kermitt2/grobid-client-python.git

-This will download, build and install the client in your standard python environment.
+This will download, build and install the client as a library in your standard python environment.
+You will be able to import it in your python stuff but for using the command lines you will need to use the above Method 1.

 ## Usage and options